RedAngel121/NytePack/README.md

 # Additional Server World Changes:
 - Disable Portals to other Dims and use a Stargate instead (Add a mod to do this)
-  - Stargate will need to be **Pay $ to Enter** (lightmans currency) based on destination and have easy access to return
+  - Stargate will need to be **Pay to Enter** based on destination and have easy access to return from each dimension
   - **Nether** payment will be Iron coins and a diamond
   - **End** payment will be Gold coins and netherite ingot
   - **Abydos** payment will be Emerald coins and block of azure silver?